How to Know if a Crack or Soft Spot in Your Boat Hull Is Serious

 A solid hull flexes under pressure but always returns to shape.
 Soft spots don't bounce back.
 They spread, weaken, and fail.
 Each wave hitting a compromised hull forces water deeper into the damage, especially in Miami's salt-heavy environment.

 Water trapped in core materials acts like a cancer.
 It moves through tiny spaces, breaks down bonding agents, and turns solid laminate into soggy cardboard.
-The damage multiplies with every passing week in South Florida’s humidity.
+The damage multiplies with every passing week in South Florida's humidity, which is why early fiberglass repair almost always costs less than waiting.

 Stress Patterns Tell Stories

 Cracks follow forces.
 Straight lines mean impact damage.
 Spider webs signal stress points.
 Radiating patterns point to structural problems.
-Each type demands different repair approaches, especially for boats navigating Miami’s busy waters.
+Each type demands different repair approaches, especially for boats navigating Miami's busy waters, and surface-only damage is often handled with focused boat gelcoat repair before it migrates into the laminate.

 Location changes everything.
 A crack near hardware mounts means one thing.
 The same crack in open sections means another.
 Context determines danger levels more than size alone.